 In recent years the group has commissioned much needed works for the flute quartet repertoire:

 David McIntyre composed “Argyle Street” for the Quarter Tones, a wonderful work with several small movements using the flute in C, piccolo, alto flute and bass flute.
 This piece won an award at the International Flute Convention 2012 in Chicago.
-He also composed ‘'Colours'', for the Quarter Tones Flute Ensemble, a piece in 7 movements for flute in C, piccolo, alto flute, bass flute and piano.
+He also composed ‘'Rainbow'', for the Quarter Tones Flute Ensemble, a piece in 7 movements for flute in C, piccolo, alto flute, bass flute and piano.
 The group performed this work for the first time as part of the Diversity Project concert they gave celebrating Pride Week 2018 in Regina, SK.

 The Quarter Tones also commissioned the work titled “Figurines” from Jason Cullimore.
 Jason was the winner of the 2013 Western Canadian Music Award for the category Classical Composition of the Year.
 The group was very pleased to share his success.
 They performed ‘'Figurines'' in Calgary at the BreakOut West Festival highlighting the Western Canadian Music Award Nominees organized by the CMC.